 With the introduction of the IR35 Off-Payroll legislation for the private sector being rolled out in the UK in April 2021, this will create abundant opportunities for achieving a move to a more lucrative role.
 Why?
 This is due to large corporate and finance firms deciding to terminate hundreds of thousands of contractors and contingent workers in order to avoid the risk of hefty fines, and needing new hires to replace them!

 Corporate Firms & Investment Bank Recruitment Process

 The hiring process for large Corporate firms and Investment Banks normally involves several interviews with the Employment Agency, Line Manager, an SME (subject matter expert) and HR (human resources).
-However, the process can be different as I have secured jobs with only a couple of interviews (Employment Agency and hiring manager) as a contractor/contingent worker and conversely had five interviews with each one on a different date lasting ten hours in total.
-On this occasion I had a Skype call with the Senior Management team who were all based in different countries; I was offered the job.
+However, the process can be different as we have secured jobs with only a couple of interviews (Employment Agency and hiring manager) as a contractor/contingent worker and conversely had five interviews with each one on a different date lasting ten hours in total.
+On this occasion, the person had a Skype call with the Senior Management team who were all based in different countries; they were offered the job (finally!).
 Once you receive a job offer you will then need to go through a thorough background check which consists of providing the employer with documents such as your passport, birth certificate etc. and filling in lengthy forms on your educational and employment history.
 It is very important that you only provide accurate information as the background checks are rigorously validated by external firms that specialise in this line of work.
 This process can take several weeks.

 Negotiating Your Salary Package

 When negotiating your salary package it definitely pays to get the best deal up front with a high basic salary.